armando-palacio/opticomlib/CONTRIBUTING.md

 1. Main branch (`main`):

     This branch should only contain stable and tested code that is ready to be deployed into production.
-    It is recommended that this branch be protected, to avoid direct changes and the need for revisions via pull requests.
-    Development branches:

-2. Development Branch (`dev`):

-    This branch is used to integrate and test new features before merging them into the main branch.
-Feature branches may be created from this branch for the development of new features.

-3. Feature branches (`feature/*`):
+2. Feature branches (`feat/*`):

     Separate branches are created to develop specific features or solve specific problems.
     Each feature branch should be descriptive, representing the functionality being developed.
-    When implementation is complete and the functionality has been tested, the feature branch is merged with the development branch.
+    When implementation is complete and the functionality has been tested, the feature branch is merged with the main branch.

-4. Release branches (`release/tage_name`):

-    Release branches are created when a new version of the software is being prepared for production deployment.
-    These branches are used for final testing, last-minute bug fixes, and documentation preparation prior to deployment.
-    Once testing is complete, the release branch is merged with both the main and development branches.

-5. Hotfix branches (`hotfix/*`):
+3. Hotfix branches (`hotfix/*`):

     Hotfix branches are created to address critical issues that require an immediate fix in production.
     These branches are derived directly from the main branch.
-    Once the problem is fixed, the hotfix branch is merged with both the main branch and the development branch.
+    Once the problem is fixed, the hotfix branch is merged with the main branch.

-This branching strategy promotes an orderly and controlled workflow, facilitates collaboration between team members, and ensures code stability in production.
-Proper use of branches helps maintain a clear and organized change history in the repository.

 ## Reporting Issues